 A “sunk dial” on a pocket watch refers to the layering of various sections of the dial to create a more polished end product.
 Typically, the two areas of the dial that were “sunk” were the centre (inside the chapter ring) and the seconds sub-dial.
 A single-sunk dial usually just had the seconds-dial recessed, and a double-sunk dial usually had the centre and seconds sub-dial recessed.
 The sunk seconds sub-dial also serves the purpose of allowing the second hand to sit a little lower.
 Sunk dials are generally found on higher-quality watches due to the extra work and materials required to make them.

-A complication designed to eliminate or substantially reduce positional timing errors due to the effects of gravity or unbalanced friction.
-The invention consists of mounting the entire escapement on a mobile carriage which rotates on its axis within a given time period.
+A tourbillon is a complication designed to eliminate or substantially reduce positional timing errors due to the effects of gravity or unbalanced friction.
+The invention consists of mounting the entire escapement on a mobile carriage that rotates on its axis within a given time period.
 Since any positional errors are reproduced at regular intervals, they tend to cancel each other out.
-The tourbillon was first developed in the 1790s and was typically a feature of high-end pocket watches.
+It was developed around 1795 and patented by the Swiss-French watchmaker Abraham-Louis Breguet in 1801.

 The larger gears in a watch which are often spoked.
 Solid smaller gears are called pinions.